Flamenco/stackeditpro/Features.md

 Links use the document or folder id;  Renaming or moving a document will not break the link.

-## Language Support
-We have added support for setting your language.
-You can access the language select under `sidebar : actions : set language`

-Languages are stored as a browser setting, not a workspace setting.

-> Not all forms and menus have been translated yet.

 ## Navigation
 You can now navigate your workspace by either visited history or natural document order.